-Preheat your oven to 375.
-Heat a couple of tablespoons of your favorite oil (I used the Pompeian OlivExtra Mediterranean Blend that I got FREE as part of my Smiley360 mission) over medium heat in a large ovenproof pan and sear the pork on all sides.
-Add some sliced onion and lemon, deglaze the pan with 1/2 cup of white wine and roast in the oven until the internal temperature of the pork reaches 147 degrees (about 20 minutes).
+Preheat your oven to 375 degrees F. Heat a couple of tablespoons of your favorite oil (I use a high smoke point oil) over medium heat in a large ovenproof pan and sear the pork on all sides.
+Add some sliced onion and lemon wedges, then pour in 1/2 cup of white wine to deglaze the pan.
+Cook in the oven until the internal temperature of the pork reaches 145 degrees F (about 20 minutes).

-It was as simple as preparing the quinoa according to package directions, allowing frozen chunks of mango and pineapple to thaw, then tossing them with the finished quinoa along with 2 teaspoons of low-sodium soy sauce.
+It was as simple as preparing the quinoa according to package directions, allowing frozen chunks of mango and pineapple to thaw, then tossing them with the cooked quinoa along with 2 teaspoons of low-sodium soy sauce.
 I had a couple of slices of pineapple left over, so I opened the oven and tossed them into the pan.
-Incidentally, eating caramelized pineapple is like making sweet love with your tongue.
-It's beautiful and wonderful and once it starts, you never want to stop.
+Incidentally, eating caramelized pineapple is the bomb dot com!

 Let your tenderloin rest for 10 to 20 minutes before slicing.
 This is a very important and often overlooked step.
 If you remove that perfectly cooked tenderloin from the oven and immediately slice it up in your frenzy to feed it to your beautiful face, not ONLY will you end up with scorching second degree burns on the roof of your mouth (OUCH!), you will also lose all of the lovely juiciness.
-Those juices will ooze all over your cutting board, drip down onto your freshly mopped floor and cause all sorts of mayhem and frustration.
-You could slip and break a bone.
-Worse yet, if you're a pet owner, you can be assured that you will have dogs and/or cats at your feet quicker than Lindsey Lohan on a bottle of booze.
-So please heed my warning.
-Let your roast rest.
-Use the time to set the table, help your favorite mini-me finish up their homework, or catch up on a few minutes of The Voice while you receive eye rolls from the other side of the room.
-What?
-It's a good show!
-Go on and eat your dinner...